 9.4 Presentation of adaptive bitrate content

-Terminals shall support applications setting the data attribute of a CEA-2014 A/V control object to a URL referencing an MPD as defined in DASH [29] and identified by the MIME type in annex C of that document.
+Terminals shall support applications setting the data attribute of a CEA-2014 A/V control object to a URL referencing an MPD as defined in DASH [29] and the DASH Corrigendum [37] and identified by the MIME type in annex C of that document.
 The type attribute of the A/V object shall be set to "application/dash+xml".

 NOTE: This is an intentional deviation from requirement 5.7.1.a of CEA-2014 [i.1] where the type attribute contains the type of the video or audio.

 In order to play the content, the terminal shall fetch the MPD from the URL, interpret the MPD and select an initial set of representations.
-If at any time the MPD is found to be not valid according to the XML schema or semantics defined in DASH [29], the A/V control object shall go to play state 6 ('error') with error value 4 ('content corrupt or invalid').
+If at any time the MPD is found to be not valid according to the XML schema or semantics defined in DASH [29] and the DASH Corrigendum [37], the A/V control object shall go to play state 6 ('error') with error value 4 ('content corrupt or invalid').

-If the content access streaming descriptor defined in annex E.2 of the OIPF DAE specification [29] is supported then terminals shall support the <ContentURL> element of this descriptor referencing an MPD as defined in DASH [29].
+If the content access streaming descriptor defined in annex E.2 of the OIPF DAE specification [29] is supported then terminals shall support the <ContentURL> element of this descriptor referencing an MPD as defined in DASH [29] and the DASH Corrigendum [37].
 In these circumstances, the other requirements from the preceeding paragraph shall apply.

-If the terminal supports trick modes, the behaviour defined in clause A.2.3 shall be supported including the generation of a PlaySpeedChangedd event reporting the actual speed of fast forwards and fast rewind.
+It is optional for a terminal to support play speeds other than 0 or 1 for adaptive bitrate content.

 When media content components are delivered using DASH: